ESL Pro League Season 7: APAC standings

 The final standings are shown below.
 Each team's in-game leader is shown first.
 The rosters also reflect the rosters that were active at the time of the event.
 For instance, B.O.O.T-dream[S]cape's Benedict "benkai" Tan could not play with the team in Sydney, so Leslie "Bobosaur" Soen played as a stand-in for the Singaporeans.

 South America

 The second new division, the LA LEAGUE, will have eight teams all from South America.
 The top four teams will move on to a bracket stage and the bottom four teams will be eliminated from the season.
-The top two teams will head to São Paolo, Brazil for a LAN final to determine which team would head to Dallas for the EPLS7 Finals.
+The top two teams will head to São Paulo, Brazil for a LAN final to determine which team would head to Dallas for the EPLS7 Finals.